jessicarush/javascript-notes/this_identifier.md

 ### Apply Invocation Pattern

-The `apply()` is very similar to the `call()` method described briefly above in *The Calling Object*.
+The `apply()` method is very similar to the `call()` method described briefly above in *The Calling Object*.
 The syntax is almost identical.
 The fundamental difference is that following the first parameter, call() accepts an argument list, while apply() accepts a single array of arguments.

 The `apply()` method lets us call a function with a given object to be used for the `this` value along with an array of other arguments.
 The syntax is `function.apply(thisArg, [additionalArgs])` For example: